 Teddy Roosevelt was the first sitting president to leave the country while in office, and his trip was to visit the construction of this canal.

 There was a concurrent exposition in San Diego, but it was not as large or lavish as the San Francisco expo.
-Spoons from the San Diego expo are shown after the San Francisco spoons.
+See the link at the end of the exhibit to visit the San Diego exhibit

 The "state animal" for California is the bear which is why it is frequently seen on California spoons.